tobby2002/movie-recommender/readme.txt

 Run the projecy on local:
  - Clone the project: by downloading or git command: git clone https://github.com/diem-ai/movie-recommender.git
  - Install libraries in Requirements and Dependencies
+ - Dowload datasets (on Kaggle) and put them on /data directory
- - Comment the colab set and change the file path
+ - Comment the colab setup part (first part) and change the file path

  Credtis:
  Datasets are downloaded on Kaggle.com